tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 \*  by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
 You can also just request permissions for the custom sites you added yourself (or `clear cookies` to ask for permission for current site).

 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
-Also you can enable Googlebot/Bingbot user-agent, set referer (to Facebook, Google or Twitter; ignored when Googlebot is set), set random ip-address, disable Javascript for (sub)domain(s) and/or external domains, block regular expression and/or unhide text on (or when paywall(selector) redirect to) amp-page.
+Also you can enable Googlebot/Bingbot user-agent, set referer (to Facebook, Google or Twitter; ignored when Googlebot is set), set random ip-address, disable Javascript for (sub)domain(s) and/or external domains, block regular expression, unhide text on (or when paywall(selector) redirect to) amp-page and/or load text from json (paywall|article selector).

 [Example list of custom sites](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/blob/master/custom/sites_custom.json) or [download list (json)](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/raw/master/custom/sites_custom.json)